refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

    ![](http://www.wildml.com/wp-content/uploads/2015/09/Screen-Shot-2015-09-17-at-10.39.06-AM.png)

    The input x is in one language and the output y is in the other language.
 The same meaning isn't necessary to have the same length of word in different languages.
-The final output of the input series  RNN (encoder) will be transported to the output RNN series (decoder).
+The final hidden states of the input series  RNN (encoder) will be transported to the output RNN series (decoder).
 For more on seq2seq, see [this](https://chunml.github.io/ChunML.github.io/project/Sequence-To-Sequence/).

-   We can further introduce attention mechanism in seq2seq model.
+   We can further introduce **attention mechanism** in seq2seq model.
 The rough idea is the input of decoder is not only the final output of encoder but also all original inputs through some transformation.
 The example structure is shown below.
 The context vector calculated from the input series together with the output of decoder give the final output (with an activation function).
-See [this post](https://medium.com/@Synced/a-brief-overview-of-attention-mechanism-13c578ba9129) for details and see [this review](http://www.cnblogs.com/robert-dlut/p/5952032.html) for more variants on attention mechanism in RNN.
+See [this post](https://medium.com/@Synced/a-brief-overview-of-attention-mechanism-13c578ba9129) for details and see [this](http://www.cnblogs.com/robert-dlut/p/5952032.html) and [this](https://distill.pub/2016/augmented-rnns/) for more variants on attention mechanism in NN.

    ![](https://cdn-images-1.medium.com/max/1600/0*VrRTrruwf2BtW4t5.)